Denzed/Networks-6th-semester-AUPay/src/main/kotlin/network/README.md

     {"paymentId":147982}

+5. Asking to place a request of payment:

+    ```http request
+    POST /request/amount/fromId HTTP/1.1
+    Cookie: AuthToken=46c000b6-3717-4de7-a530-193d34e5b760
+    ```

+    ```http request
+    HTTP/1.1 200 OK

+    {"paymentId":147982}

-5. Get all payments from or to the user associated with the given AuthToken:
+6. Get all payments from or to the user associated with the given AuthToken:

     ```http request
     GET /payments